alfredholmes/CryptoBots/README.md

 # Cryptocurrency Trading Bot Framework
-Asynchronous Bot Framework for Binance and FTX Cryptocurrency Exchanges, potentially more will be added in the future.
+Asynchronous Bot Framework for Binance cryptocurrency exchange, potentially more will be added in the future (there used to be support for ftx...).
 As the APIs are quite simple, the framework interfaces with these directly to remain lightweight and avoid security issues.

 ### Current Features
-- Support for Binance and FTX
+- Support for Binance
 - Asynchronous order book management
 - Basic Spot Account Interaction
 - Account management and Basic useful trading